MicrosoftDocs/VBA-Docs/api/Excel.Worksheets.PrintOut.md

 ## Remarks

-"Pages" in the descriptions of  _From_ and _To_ refers to printed pages ? not overall pages in the sheet or workbook.
+"Pages" in the descriptions of  _From_ and _To_ refers to printed pages, not overall pages in the sheet or workbook.

 ## Example